Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects: Applications to Return-to-Schooling Estimates

 \subsection{Compulsory Schooling Instrument with DID Variation}

-This analysis uses the sample of 30--49-year-old men born in the United States from the 1960--80 Censuses.
-I use log weekly earnings as the outcome $Y$, and limit my analysis to persons working for at least one week in the previous year.
+This analysis exploits DID variation in compulsory schooling laws across cohorts and regions, following \citet{acemoglu2000large}.\footnote{My specification follows one of their main specifications in estimating private returns to schooling that uses the 1960--80 Census data with the child labor laws instrument and no state-of-residence controls \citep[p.34]{acemoglu2000large}.
+While they adjust some variables in the 1960--80 data to incorporate the 1950 Census data in their alternative specifications, I do not make these adjustments as I focus only on the 1960--80 Censuses.
+See Appendix \ref{subsec:Census} for details.} The analysis sample consists of 40--49-year-old white males born in the United States from the 1960--80 Censuses.
+I use log weekly earnings as the outcome $Y$, and limit my analysis to persons with positive earnings and working for at least one week in the previous year.
 I use years of schooling as the treatment $X$.
-I include in a vector of covariates $W$ indicators for the state of birth interacted with a minority (nonwhite or Hispanic) dummy, and all interactions of indicators for Census years, ages, and minority.
+I include in a vector of covariates $W$ indicators for the state of birth and indicators for the year of birth.
 As instruments, I use the status of compulsory schooling laws (CSL) at age 14 in the state of birth.
-Following \citet{acemoglu2000large}, I construct the CSL instruments based on required years of schooling associated with child labor laws.\footnote{\citet{acemoglu2000large} also use compulsory attendance laws in some of their results.
-I focus on child labor laws because it has a stronger and more clearly monotonic effect on years of schooling.
-I find including compulsory attendance laws in the first stage does not substantially change my results.} Appendix \ref{subsec:Census} documents further details of the samples and the variables, as well as the first-stage regression results.
+As in \citet{acemoglu2000large}, I construct the CSL instruments based on the required years of schooling associated with child labor laws.
+Appendix \ref{subsec:Census} provides further details of the sample, first-stage regression results, and decomposition results using other common compulsory schooling instruments.